 Do we mean that humans must be ethical as we design and deploy intelligent systems?
 Do we mean that the systems we design and deploy must be capable of deciding what is ethical for them to do?
 Most likely, the answers to both questions will turn out to be “Yes!”
 The follow-on question is “How do we do that?”

-The semester will be organized around seven major topic areas:
+The semester will be organized around several major topic areas:

-In the course of discussing research on these problem areas, we will draw on several concepts from philosophical ethics, but we will also consider perspectives from engineering design, law, economics, evolution, history, human development, etc.
+In the course of discussing research on these problem areas, we will draw on concepts from philosophical ethics, and from engineering design, law, economics, evolution, history, human development, etc.

 An important question for researchers in artificial intelligence and robotics is how the knowledge relevant to making ethical decisions can be represented computationally in a knowledge base, and how it can be acquired.

-The first half will be a lecture.
+The first half (about 4:30 to 5:15 pm) will be a lecture.
 We anticipate having a number of guest lecturers.
-Put questions and comments into the Chat window, so the lecturer can respond at the end.

-In the first paper, due at mid-term, you will formulate a question and review the available literature related to that question.
+In the first paper, due at mid-term (2/23/2022), you will formulate a question and review the available literature related to that question.
 The goal of your paper is to identify, clarify, and summarize the major positions on that question.
+Counts for 40% of the course grade.

-In the second paper, due at the end of the term, you will pick a question, take a position on how it should be answered, and justify your position, responding clearly to anticipated arguments from critics of that position.
-Focusing both papers on the same question is not required, but it will obviously make both papers stronger.
+In the second paper, due at the end of the term (4/18/2022), you will pick a question, take a position on how it should be answered, and justify your position, responding clearly to anticipated arguments from critics of that position.
+Counts for 40% of the course grade.
+Focusing either or both papers on the topic submitted in January is not required, but it will obviously make both papers stronger.

 Here are two examples (one, two) of published papers by university professors.
 Each one illustrates both the literature review and the persuasive essay aspects of the papers you will write.
 Here is a third example (three) of a long literature review that contributes a detailed conceptual structure for its topic.
 You need not match any of these in length or style, but they are aspirational targets.
 For your paper, imagine that you are providing detailed help on a particular focused topic, to a friend who wants to get started doing research on that specific topic.